 My Approach to Helping

 Are you feeling like you aren’t as happy and satisfied with life as you would like to be?
 Are you feeling down or worried or having trouble with relationships?
 I know how tough it can be when you feel stuck and not happy or frustrated.
 For over thirty years it has been my job to provide you with a safe, comfortable atmosphere where we can discover together what is behind how you feel.
 Seeing things through your eyes helps me to know what it feels like to be you.
 I help you understand the difficulties you are experiencing.
 We work together to help learn how to climb out of that hole you’ve been in building a ladder out of coping strategies that will last you a lifetime.
 I love being a therapist because I know how painful emotional difficulties can be and what a relief it can be to find someone who understands how you feel.
 I have found psychotherapy to be transformative for many, many people.
-Helping you feel better with tools that you can use on your own brings me happiness and satisfaction.
+Helping you feel better with tools that you can use on your own is my goal.
 People say I am approachable and warm.
 We may laugh together or feel your sadness and frustration together in a journey that will end with you feeling more prepared to continue your journey on your own.
 That is my goal.
 I have found that often people have been to therapists before but they haven’t always felt like it was the right fit.
 Don’t give up!
 The best indicator of a successful psychotherapy is the “goodness” of the fit between you and the therapist.
 My job is to fit you not vice versa!
 My job is not to judge, but, to ask the hard questions that you have trouble asking yourself.
 I would love to meet with you to see if I can help and if you think I am a good fit for you.
 If you are looking for the lowest rate or to see an “in-network” provider, I may not be the best choice for you.
 But, if you want someone who will understand and work very hard to help you feel better, I may be exactly right for you.
 Most of my referrals come from physicians, nurse practitioners, lawyers, and former clients.
 I would like to put my over thirty years of experience to work for you.
 I am ready when you are.

 More Info About My Practice